-Students with deficiencies in English and/or Algebra must take the appropriate portions of the COMPASS exam to determine how to remove these deficiencies.
-Students with other deficiencies may remove the deficiencies with specified college courses, taken as electives.
+High school deficiencies in English or math may be removed by scoring 26 or higher on the ACT composite; scoring at college level on placement tests other than ACT; or completing Transitional Studies requirements.
+Other deficiencies may be removed with specified college courses, taken as electives.
 See "Removal of Entrance Deficiencies" in "Transfer Programs."